 If the Debtors remain in Chapter 11, they could continue to operate their businesses and manage their properties as debtors-in-possession, but they would remain subject to the restrictions imposed by the Bankruptcy Code.
 It is not clear whether the Debtors could survive as going concerns in protracted Chapter 11 Cases.
 The Debtors could have difficulty sustaining the high costs and the erosion of market confidence which may be caused if the Debtors remain Chapter 11 debtors-in-possession.
 In addition, the Debtors are currently operating through the continued use of cash collateral pursuant to the ATSB Cash Collateral Order.
-The ATSB Cash Collateral Order will expire no earlier than July 29, 2005 and it is unclear if the Debtors would be able to obtain authorization from the Court to continue using cash collateral thereafter, and the period of any such extension, if obtained.
+The ATSB Cash Collateral Order will expire no earlier than July 29, August 19, 2005 and, if the Debtors were not pursuing the Merger Agreement, it is unclear if whether the Debtors would be able to obtain authorization from the Court to continue using cash collateral thereafter, and the period of any such extension, if obtained.

-В. Alternative Plans of Reorganization
+B. Alternative Plans of Reorganization

-If the Plan is not confirmed, the Debtors, or, after the expiration of the Debtors' exclusive period in which to propose and solicit a reorganization plan, any other party in interest in the Chapter 11 Cases. could propose a different plan or plans.
+If the Plan is not confirmed, the Debtors, or, after the expiration of the Debtors' exclusive period in which to propose and solicit a reorganization plan, any other party in interest in the Chapter 11 Cases, could propose a different plan or plans.
 Such plans might involve either a reorganization and continuation of the Debtors' businesses, an alternative transaction to the Merger, or an orderly liquidation of its assets, or a combination of such alternatives.
-The Debtors worked to develop an alternative "stand alone" plan of reorganization pursuant to the Transformation Plan described in Section VII.C of this Disclosure Statement.
-As of the date of this Disclosure Statement, under the current revenue and fuel cost environment, there is no feasible alternative plan of reorganization that has been developed by the Debtors.
+The Debtors worked to develop an alternative "stand alone" plan of